- Caring for the Patient With Cancer at Home: A Guide for Patients and Families

 - Eating problems (loss of appetite or overeating), including weight loss or gain*

-- Sleep changes (inability to sleep, early waking, or oversleeping)*
+- Sleep changes (can’t sleep, early waking, or oversleeping)*

-- Fatigue or decreased energy almost every day*
+- Tiredness or less energy almost every day*

-- Other people notice that you are restless or "slowed down" almost every day
+- Other people notice that you’re restless or “slowed down” almost every day

 - Feelings of guilt, worthlessness, and helplessness

 - Thoughts of death or suicide, or attempts at suicide

 - Wide mood swings from depression to periods of agitation and high energy

 - Talk about feelings and fears that you or family members have.
 It’s OK to feel sad, angry, and frustrated, but don’t take it out on those close to you.